shellraiser/aws-s3-bucket-dumper/README.md

 ## Description
 * [AWS S3 Bucket dumper](#s3-dumper)

-Pretty simple program that downloads the entire contents of an S3 bucket to a passed directory.
+Pretty simple program that downloads the entire contents of an S3 bucket to a passed directory, and displays a progress bar during the download.
 The AWS emulated directory structures get created like normal directories.

 ### Usage
 * [AWS S3 Bucket Dumper](#s3-dumper)